shubhamsalunkhe16/react-hooks-memo-notes/README.md

 ## 🔄 Rules of Hooks

-1. ✅ Only call hooks `at the top level` (not inside loops or conditions).
+1. ✅ Only call hooks `at the top level`.
 2. ✅ Only call hooks `from React functions` (components or custom hooks).
 3. ✅ Cannot use inside loops or conditions.